 Colorful accent shrubs and background planting may take on a varied and informal quality to complement the nearby natural landscape.
 Shrubs may also assume more geometric forms, helping to define extensions of interior home living spaces.
 As hedges, they may frame turf or paved courts emanating from building entries, doorways or verandas.
-Flowering vines house.
+Flowering vines on trellises and pergolas may further enhance courtyards and gardens extending from the house.